DanielKrawisz/Entropy/Physics.md

 With the special theory, Einstein emphasized relativity because the principle of relativity had been temporarily disturbed due to an incompatability between Maxwell's equations and earlier mechanics.
 Both of these theories obeyed the principle of relativity on their own, but had different ways of changing perspectives which, when put together, destroyed relativity.
 For mechanics, a change in persective was called the Galilean transformation, and for Maxwell's equations it was called the Lorentz transformation.
 These two theories put together were not relativistic and they implied that some scientist could detect his velocity relative to the speed of light, which was absolute.

 Einstein argued, however, that physics really *is* relativistic by noting that the Lorentz transform can be understood in terms of the principle of relativity, and that all mechanics could be reformulated to be compatible with the Lorentz transform.
 This argument not only restored relativity to physics but restored localism as well, which had been missing for a much longer time.
-Einstein emphasized relativity because because that was the current crisis in physics in his day, but vindicating Descartes was a more important legacy of the special theory.
+Einstein emphasized relativity because that was the current crisis in physics in his day, but vindicating Descartes was a more important legacy of the special theory.

 The compatibility of long-range forces with localism is, in large part, the story of modern physics.
 The theories which have made this possible are called gauge theories.
 Gauge theories describe not just electromagnetism and gravity, but the strong and electroweak forces as well.
 The gauge theory idea is so big that it bridges classical and quantum physics, all the way to gravitation and curved space.
 Ideas that go beyond known physics, such as grand unified theories and string theory are also gauge theories.
 Physics has yet to really move past the gauge theory idea, and it all begins with Maxwell.
 It is arguably the biggest idea in physics and if not it is certainly one of the two biggest ideas in physics, the other being quantum mechanics.